captainhook-go/captainhook/README.md

-## Warning ##
+# Warning #
-Nothing here works, this still in development and not really working so far.
+Nothing here works, this is still in very early development stages and not really working so far.
 This README is kind of a declaration of intent and shows what captainhook could or should be one day.

 # CaptainHook